-Pitt's School of Social Work strives to produce research that changes lives.
+Pitt's School of Social Work produces research that changes lives.
 Consistently ranked among the top schools for faculty scholarship and research productivity, the program advocates for a society that respects the dignity and achievement of all individuals, families, and communities through its educational, research and public service activities.

 Aging Initiatives and Programs

 The school is committed to developing professionals and supporting agencies to serve older adults.

 CRSP conducts applied social science research on race, color, ethnicity and their influence on the quality of life for all Americans.